Masamuneee/masamuneee.github.io/content/posts/AmateursCTF-2024/index.md

 ## Overview

 The CTF event: https://ctftime.org/event/2226/
 I played as solo player and got the rank higher than i expected lul.
-I have learn a lots when playing this CTF.
+I have learned a lots when playing this CTF.
 ![image](https://hackmd.io/_uploads/HJr4iSUg0.png)

 ## Writeup